IvanCAldana/Getting-CleaningData_Project/README.md

 #   for each activity and each subject
 #   Good luck!

-The summarized process, variables used/processed and its units as well as the final Tidy Dataset are all explained in the Codebook.md of this repo.
+The summarized process, variables extracted and its units as well as the final Tidy Dataset are all explained in the Codebook.md of this repo.